openedx/cypress-e2e-tests/README.md

 ## E2E Tests Repo

-This repo is meant to contain multiple projects, for now there is one project:
+This repo is meant to contain a sample for e2e tests:

-Enterprise Admin Portals (Active)
+Authentication MFE (Active)

 With time we will add more projects in the repo